MikeRalphson/talk-openapi-intro/PITCHME.md

-OpenAPI 3.0
+# OpenAPI 3.0

-June, 2018
+## June, 2018

-Mike Ralphson - Mermade Software
+### Mike Ralphson - Mermade Software

 ---

-Mike Ralphson
+Mike Ralphson, Mermade Software

 Independent Software Consultant
-Mermade Software

 Member, OpenAPI Initiative Technical Steering Committee

 ---

-Introduction - What is the OpenAPI Specification
+# Introduction - What is the OpenAPI Specification

+---

 “[The] OpenAPI specification defines a standard, programming language-agnostic interface description for REST APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.”
 OpenAPI specification defines a standard, programming language-agnostic interface description for REST APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.